FatConan/dbaser/README.md

 PreparedStatement ps = query.fullPrepare(connection, params);
 ```

-This might not look like it's helping a great deal, in and actually in the most basic a cases the QueryBuilder may be more
+This might not look like it's helping a great deal, actually in the most basic of cases the QueryBuilder may be more
-of a hindrance than a help, however in more advanced queries, using the QueryBuilder can make dealing with queries far easier to parse:
+of a hindrance than a help, however in more advanced queries, using the QueryBuilder can make dealing with queries far easier to parse.

 Consider something a little more convoluted:
 ```